ComputeCanada/magic_castle/docs/README.md

 Each volume in map is defined a key corresponding to its and a map of attributes:
 - `size`: size of the block device in GB.
+- `quota` (optional): maximum storage usage per user on the volume.
+Values in bytes and multipliers defined by XFS are supported.
+By default, there is no quota limit.
 - `type` (optional): type of volume to use.
 Default value per provider:
   - Azure: `Premium_LRS`
   - AWS: `gp2`